Research

 The Federal Reserve publishes minutes of its policy meetings three weeks after each decision.
 The minutes are the most detailed record we get of how the committee thinks — but they require careful reading.
 This piece sets out the six sections that matter, the language patterns that reveal dissent, and the specific words that shift market pricing when they appear or vanish.

-USD/JPY retraced 72% of Thursday’s collapse.
-The cascade hypothesis holds.
+USD/JPY retraced most of Thursday’s cascade.
+The positioning read holds.

-USD/JPY closed Monday at 162.07, up 122 pips from Thursday’s 160.85 close and roughly 72% of the way back to Wednesday’s pre-cascade 162.55 print.
+USD/JPY closed Monday at 162.10, up 145 pips from Thursday’s 160.65 cascade low and roughly 76% of the way back to Wednesday’s pre-cascade 162.55 print.
 That retrace is at the high end of typical positioning-cascade shape and outside the range interventions typically produce.
-DXY held at 100.87 unchanged.
+DXY held at 100.84 unchanged.
 The retrace is JPY-specific, not USD-driven, and the MoF is still silent.

 A plain-English guide to retrace patterns: cascade, intervention, and regime shift.